TheYoshiGuy/mesa_mild/README.md

 If you run archlinux's derivative, you can use the script buildmesa.sh available in pkgbuild subdirectory it *might help*:
-You need to have at least a [multilib] repository enabled  in /etc/pacman.conf You need to have [mesa-git] repository  enabled in /etc/pacman.conf You must check your /etc/makepkg.conf options
+- You need to have at least a [multilib] repository enabled  in /etc/pacman.conf
+- You need to have [mesa-git] repository  enabled in /etc/pacman.conf
+- You probably need to check your /etc/makepkg.conf options (CFLAGS, CXXFLAGS, LDFLAGS, MAKEFLAGS)

 NOTE: buildmesa.sh isn't supported, and is going to be deprecated in favor of a container based approach.